baktragh/mmSAP/README.md

 Compiling and installing under Microsoft Windows
 ================================================
-In general, it is recommended to use the available binary packages.c
+In general, it is recommended to use the available binary packages.
+If you need to build mmSAP from the source code, follow these steps:

    * Install MSYS2
-   * Install all dependencies
+   * Install all dependencies.
+The xxd tool is typically shipped with the vim package.
    * Change working directory to the directory with mmSAP sources and invoke the following commands

          cmake -G "MSYS Makefiles" .
          make
-         sudo make install
+         make install